Стали и сплавы в электротехнике и электронике

 Hard magnetic alloys

-Alloys with high electrical resistance
+Alloys with high electrical resistivity

 Application examples:

-Precision alloys with a specified TCLR
+Precision alloys with a controlled CTE

 Precision alloys produced by PZPS

-At the PZPS you can buy:
+At PZPS you can buy:

-Factory products from 1 kg, place a trial order now.
+Plant products from 1 kg, make a trial order now.